madmachineio/MadDrivers/Examples/PCF8523/Timer/README.md

 ## How to use

 1. Download the MadDrivers folder.
-2. Open one of the examples in Visual Studio Code.
-If you are not familiar with the operation, you could refer to [this tutorial](https://docs.madmachine.io/how-to/open-project).
+2. Open and run one of the examples in Visual Studio Code.
+If you are not familiar with the operation, you could refer to [this tutorial](https://docs.madmachine.io/overview/advanced/run-example).
-3. Build and download the code to your board.
-[Here](https://docs.madmachine.io/overview/run-your-first-project) is a detailed guide to get started.